tarwn/lessthandot-hugo/blogs/content/posts/2013-01-21-why-avoiding-multiple-code-blocks.md

 **IF calling 2 Stored Procedures**

-Now let’s create 2 Stored Procedures that each will execute 1 part of the code from the previous query:
+Now let's create 2 Stored Procedures that each will execute 1 part of the code from the previous query:

 sql
 CREATE PROCEDURE EmpCntCity